dmtry/ifdmp-dn/README.md

 ### Bugs / Issues

+- Geolocation might not provide accurate results on desktop browsers as location is determined via ip address and might not reflect actual user location.

 ## Deployment

-Project is deployed on [github pages](https://dmtry.github.io/ucfdmp-dn/).
+- Project is deployed on [github pages]( https://dmtry.github.io/ifdmp-dn/) and can be accessed using provided link.

-No additional setup is needed to run project locally.
+- To run project locally you will need to use your own google maps [api key](https://developers.google.com/maps/documentation/embed/get-api-key):
  - Download repositary.
+ - Update api key in script section i neach html file.
  - Open index.html

 ## Credits